South Carolina Gamecocks football under Steve Spurrier

-Steve Spurrier, former national championship-winning head football coach at the University of Florida, served as the head coach of the University of South Carolina Gamecocks football team from November 2004 to October 2015.
+Steve Spurrier, former national champion at the University of Florida, served as the head coach of the University of South Carolina Gamecocks football team from November 2004 to October 2015.
 It was Spurrier's fifth tenure leading a football team, his second longest, and his third and final in college football.
 He served as South Carolina's 32nd head coach, as well as their second-longest-tenured head coach.

-Spurrier oversaw several historic milestones for the program.
-The Gamecocks became, for the first time in program history, frequent bowl game contenders in the second half of the 2000s.
+Spurrier oversaw several milestones for the program.
+The Gamecocks became, for the first time in program history, consistently bowl eligible in the second half of the 2000s.
 South Carolina reached greater success in the early 2010s: its first ever division title in 2010 and first ever eleven-win seasons in 2011, 2012, and 2013.
 The Gamecocks regressed the next two years, leading Spurrier to resign in 2015.